afcarl/introduction-to-nhw/slides.md

 - Lectures in the mornings
 - Hackathon in the afternoons
 - Breakout sessions in the afternoons
+- More hackathon in the evenings
 - Other activities ... up to you!

+---

+class: center
+layout: false

+# Don't forget to take a walk outside every once in a while!

+--

+Assuming it doesn't rain

 ---